utkaxxh/fadetrack/COMPLETE_DATABASE_SETUP.md

   updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

--- Create services table for professionals
-CREATE TABLE IF NOT EXISTS services ( id SERIAL PRIMARY KEY, professional_email VARCHAR(255) NOT NULL,
+-- Create services table (depends on professional_profiles) CREATE TABLE IF NOT EXISTS services ( id SERIAL PRIMARY KEY, professional_email VARCHAR(255) NOT NULL,